OpenDroneMap/odm-start-deprecated/README.md

 ---

-* Easy to use computer vision software for civilian drones and more
+Easy to use computer vision software for civilian drones and more.

 ---